voodoofugu/morphing-scroll/README.md

         <br />
         <b>Description:</b> <em><br />
         If set to <mark>true</mark>, the tracked elements will always be visible, regardless of their actual intersection status.<br />
-        This can be useful for testing purposes or when using the <code>onVisible</code> callback, ensuring it continues to trigger whenever the element enters the viewport.</em><br />
+        This is useful for testing purposes or when using the <code>onVisible</code> callback, ensuring that it reliably triggers whenever the element enters the viewport, even if all elements are already visible.</em><br />
         <br />
         <b>Example:</b>